robscotts4rb/S4RB-Open/README.md

 ```

 ## <a name="angular">JavaScript with Angular</a>
+This version is also coded in JavaScript using the Angular framework using a controller and web page for a single page application.

+### Setup
 The JavaScript with Angular can be hosted locally using the following commands:
 ```shell
 $ cd Angular